-What Happens to an Investor’s Status After Filing the I-829 Petition?
+What Happens to an Investor’s Status after Filing the I-829 Petition?

 After filing the I-829, USCIS will send a written notification of the date, time, and location of the applicant’s biometrics (fingerprinting) appointment.
-It is mandatory for the investor to appear at the appointment at the scheduled time; otherwise the application may be denied.
-It is possible to reschedule an appointment, but USCIS requires very specific steps to do so.
+It is mandatory for the investor to appear at the appointment at the scheduled time; otherwise, the application may be denied.
+It is possible to reschedule an appointment, but USCIS requires specific steps to do so.

-I-829 Options for Failed Projects
+I-829 Petition Options for Failed EB-5 Projects